shakilmith/documentaion/quarkus/first-quarkus-application/intellij-ide.md

 ```

-Now, if you invoke the url : http://localhost:8080/greetings you should get the above test response like: Hello, null!
+Now, if you invoke the url : http://localhost:8080/greetings you should get the above rest response like: Hello, null!
 But if you add ?name=Jenkov at the end of the url like invoke the url: http://localhost:8080/greetings?name=Jenkov the response should be: Hello, Jenkov!

+Talk Soon,
+Shakil Ahmed